Yongbeom-Kim/dotfiles/README.md

 _copy_dotfile FILE backup # make a backup from target file _copy_dotfile FILE restore # restore target file from backup
 ```

+So, you can just do `FILE (pull/push/backup/restore)` as an executable.

+The `make (pull/push/backup/restore_backup)` just loops through the dotfiles directory and executes every file.

 ### Shebang Syntax